multimediaeval/multimediaeval.github.io/_editions/2021/tasks/visualsentiment .md

 <!-- # This description needs to make clear what the crowdworkers were actually asked.
 It seems that they are not reporting their own experience of the emotional impact of the photographs, but rather the intention of the photographer-->

 #### Evaluation methodology
-All the tasks will be evaluated using standard classification metrics, where F1-Score will be used to rank the different submissions.
+All the tasks will be evaluated using standard classification metrics, where weighted F1-Score will be used to rank the different submissions.
 We also encourage participants to carry out a failure analysis of the results to gain insight into why a classifier may make a mistake.

 #### References and recommended reading
 <!-- # Please use the ACM format for references https://www.acm.org/publications/authors/reference-formatting (but no DOI needed)-->